Narngisa/Narngisa/README.md

 Student
 -------

 Hello, I am a student and programmer who wants to find experience.
-I can write python and javascript.
-I have a project to create a bot discord with javascript for one Vtuber.
+I can write a python and JavaScript.
+I don't have a JavaScript portfolio at the moment, but I expect that in the future I will definitely have a portfolio.

 * 🌍  I'm based in Bangkok, Thailand